 - Friday, November 20

-- Invitations will be initially sent to a list of applicants the exact size of the number of interview slots available utilizing the third party interview scheduling website Interview Broker.
-We will inform applicants of their invitation 24 hours prior to opening the website to allow the opportunity to set aside time the following day to schedule an interview (i.e. there will be a buffer between the invitation email and scheduling the interview; applicants will not need to immediately respond to the invitation or risk the potential loss of a desired interview date).
+- Invitations will be initially sent to a list of applicants the exact size of the number of interview slots available.
+We previously utilized the third party system Interview Broker, but that process is now through the SF Match website, which is still evolving.
+Our current plan is to inform applicants of their invitation when the system goes live in mid-October.
 These applicants will have one week to select from the available interview dates, then a smaller list of alternates will be added to the pool.
 The remaining open interview slots, as well as any later openings available when an applicant switches or drops the interview, will be on a first-come-first-serve basis for the entire pool of applicants and alternates.
-Those placed on the alternate list will be notified the same day as those on the invite list and receive confirmation from Interview Broker one week later.
+Those placed on the alternate list will be notified the same day as those on the invite list and will be able to schedule interview in open slots starting one week later.
 Because of the active nature of the interview confirmation process, many alternates end up receiving an interview, and our selection committee considers this group in such a manner.